javalite/site-content/src/activeweb/lessc.md

 # Less compiler

 [Less compiler](http://lesscss.org/) is a better way to write CSS.
 ActiveWeb provides a built-in mechanism to generate CSS file on the fly with a use of a Less compiler.

+> Less configuration below requires that you install a Less compiler from: [Less compiler](http://lesscss.org/)

 Here is how to configure:

 First, configure the routes to ignore "/bootstrap.css" route in all environments except development: